 Some level of flexibility on the way is required.
 Agile software development is known for working with the adjusted vision.
 Product vision, even some of the business needs can and sometimes do change.
 It’s natural, even expected.
 It’s not bad if you’re prepared and willing to cooperate.
 Look at what we’ve done so far in the process, look at already baked functionalities and decide what to change and how do you want us to proceed.
 It’s doable.
 It’s normal.
 It’s Agile.

-To estimate the project, you have to contact us.
+To estimate the software project, you have to contact us.
 Then we have to decide on a model.
 Options?

 Fixed-price contract.
 Here you and the vendor agree on a set price and are satisfied with what comes next.
 With this approach, you will not go over your budget and visit the next town that lies in a valley way beyond “Your business goal” inn.
 The potential downside to this is that we can’t offer a large amount of flexibility.
 In this model, there is a very limited room for changes in the middle of the project, and the final costs, due to unforeseen changes, are greater than anticipated.
-In fixed price there are two sides: the client and the vendor.
-The client wants to achieve everything for the price he pays, adding more functionalities, solutions different than already planed.
+In a fixed price, there are two sides: the client and the vendor.
+The client wants to achieve everything for the price he pays, adding more functionalities, solutions different than already planned.
 The vendor wants to make the project within the bounds of the contract.
 Instead of delivering business quality, both sides push the rope, hoping to win the battle.
 What happends is that software development vendor delivers the scope of the project, not the business goal.
 Fixed-price contracts have a well-known history of failure – companies want to change the scope of the project continuously and make it market relevant but the formula doesn’t allow for that.
 The result – half-baked products that stand halfway between the quality and result.

 Time & Material model.
 In this model, benefits are going to the developer and the client.
 Both parties have full control over the process and the client pays no more and no less but only for the time that was spent on a project.
 Here changes can be made quickly, offering true rapid software development.
 It’s all about time and resources dedicated to development but you can earn more money in the long run, simply by introducing the product faster on the market.